cdreetz/chatan/docs/source/evaluators.rst

-Evaluation
+Evaluators
 ==========

-Chatan includes helpers for evaluating generated data.
-Metrics can be computed while rows are created or aggregated afterwards.
+Evaluation helpers let you score generated data.
+Metrics can run inline as columns are produced or over the entire dataset after generation.

 Inline evaluation
 -----------------
-Add evaluation functions directly in the dataset schema.
-The resulting column contains the score for each row.
+Add evaluation functions directly to the dataset schema.
+Each row will include a score column.

 .. code-block:: python